schemaitat/k8s-cluster/README.md

 ```
 kubectl apply -f apps/templates/root.yaml
 ```
-3) Now argo-cd is configured and synchronizes apps.
+3) Now argo-cd is configured and synchronizes apps (app of apps).
 With argo-cd.yaml in apps/templates argo-cd also updates itself on change.